top of page

 Natural features like mountains, rivers, or bodies of water can also contribute to the occurrence of landlocked properties.
 Interestingly, many individuals may unknowingly overlook the implications of this situation when purchasing land, only to realize its potential impact in the future.
 It's crucial to understand the intricacies surrounding landlocked properties and how they can shape one's land ownership experience.

 A landlocked property can be a major hindrance to a property owner because it can limit the access and usage of the land.
-Without access to public roads or sidewalks, it becomes difficult to traverse the land, making it less useful for development.
-Without an easy way in or out of the property, it may be difficult to move items onto and off of the land, limiting its potential uses.
+Without an easy way in or out of the property, it may be difficult to move items onto and off of the land, limiting its potential uses and opportunities for future development.

-Many potential buyers may not be interested in purchasing a plot of land with limited access points and no public transportation nearby.
-This could make selling a landlocked property much more difficult than selling one with easy access.
+Similarly, many potential buyers may not be interested in purchasing a plot of land with limited access points and no public transportation nearby.
+This can make selling a landlocked property much more difficult than selling one with easy access, and it can also decrease a property's value.

-The lack of access also makes servicing the area more expensive as contractors must travel further in order to service the landlocked property.
+Additionally, the lack of access to landlocked properties also makes servicing the area more expensive, as contractors must travel further in order to service the landlocked property.
 This could include services such as electrical installation, plumbing maintenance, and repair work that would otherwise be relatively easier on properties with open access.

-If you own a landlocked property, there are different options available to you.
-One way to tackle this problem is to purchase an easement.
+To get access to a landlocked property, you must get an easement.
 An easement is a legal agreement that gives someone else the right to use your property for a particular purpose.
 In the case of a landlocked property, an easement would allow a neighbor or another landowner the legal right to cross your property to access their own.

 Another solution to landlocked properties is to negotiate with your neighbors.
 If your property is surrounded by other privately owned land, you can speak to your neighbors to grant you permission to use their property for access.
 However, it is essential to ensure that there is a proper legal agreement in place to protect both you and your neighbor.